 Photos hold incredible personal value.
 They capture special memories in a snapshot, which is why we often consider them irreplaceable.
 And yet many of us are guilty of leaving those irreplaceable photos to discolour and disintegrate in shoe boxes, or to be forgotten on unstable old hard drives.
-During Save Your Photos Month this September, we’re reminding and educating people to keep photos safe from accidental loss or damage—and to appreciate the photos you have in your possession!
+We’re reminding and educating people to keep photos safe from accidental loss or damage—and to appreciate the photos you have in your possession!

 Here are a few ways to save both your print and digital photos, and ensure your irreplaceable memories will remain a part of your family for years to come.

 We love print photos.
 There’s something about seeing your photos on display that truly brings them to life.
 But it’s important to understand your prints can be susceptible to damage and degradation, and that certain steps should be taken to ensure your photos remain safe in the long term.